Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

         1. URL of this Core for streaming individual disclosures.
     6. Disclosure is encrypted directly to the other core's public key, so it's safe to carry around.
         1. Core's pubkey is blinded using ChainKD to prevent linkability to the same Core by counter-parties.

+### Upgrading to confidential assets

+All assets are encrypted by default.
+Application can opt out of encryption of asset IDs, amounts or reference data per output (e.g. to satisfy a contract that introspects these values).

+Change outputs for accounts are always encrypted.

+Existing unencrypted unspent outputs are spent first and upgraded to confidential assets automatically (using a combination of `Retirement` and `Upgrade` entries inserted by Chain Core automatically).

+New receivers introduce versioning and use version 2 with relevant encryption keys.

 ### Single-party transaction